Perfecting Westminster

 tourism.
 But that's not really the point.

-The enjoyable thing about clocks is
+The enjoyable thing about fine clocks is

 knowing they work just right.
 And that's priceless.